Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Introduction

-In this paper, we introduce a reward model trained on preferences derived from cycle consistency.
-Given an image-to-text mapping $F:X \rightarrow Y$ and a backward text-to-image mapping $G: Y \rightarrow X$, we define \textit{cycle consistency score} as the similarity between the original input $x$ and its reconstruction $G(F(x))$.
+We introduce CycleReward, a reward model trained on preferences derived from cycle consistency.
+Given an image-to-text mapping $F:X \rightarrow Y$ and a backward text-to-image mapping $G: Y \rightarrow X$, we define cycle consistency score as the similarity between the original input $x$ and its reconstruction $G(F(x))$.
+In the opposite direction, we can compare reconstructed text $F(G(y))$ with input text $y$.
 We use the cycle consistency score as a proxy for preferences, where a higher score indicates a preferred output.
-This provides a more scalable and cheaper signal for learning image-text alignment compared to human supervision.
+This provides a more scalable and cheaper signal for learning alignment compared to human supervision.
+We create a large-scale preference dataset, CyclePrefDB, comprising 866K comparison pairs from 11 image-to-text models and 4 text-to-image models.
+It contains significantly denser text than typical text-to-image datasets (Table~\ref{tab:data_comparison}), while fitting within the 77-token limit of text-to-image models.
+Trained on this dataset, CycleReward is a fast, differentiable metric for image-text alignment, particularly for longer text.

-We construct CyclePrefDB, a large-scale preference dataset comprising 866K comparison pairs from 11 image-to-text models and 4 text-to-image models.
-CyclePrefDB provides significantly denser text than typical text-to-image datasets (Table~\ref{tab:data_comparison}), while remaining within the 77-token limit of text-to-image models to compute cycle consistency.
-We train a reward model on this dataset, called CycleReward, which proves effective both as an alignment metric and for best-of-$N$ optimization.
-It achieves state-of-the-art performance for detailed captioning and competitive performance in text-to-image synthesis.
-Finally, applying direct preference optimization (DPO)~\cite{rafailov2023direct,wallace2024diffusion} using our dataset enhances a wide range of vision-language and text-to-image generation tasks without requiring any human supervision.
+We evaluate CycleReward's ability to evaluate and enhance image-text alignment across two tasks: detailed captioning and text-to-image generation.
+We find that it is effective both metric for evaluation and Best-of-$N$ optimization.
+It achieves state-of-the-art performance for detailed captioning and performs competitively text-to-image synthesis.
+Finally, applying direct preference optimization (DPO)~\cite{rafailov2023direct,wallace2024diffusion} using CyclePrefDB enhances a wide range of vision-language and text-to-image generation tasks without requiring any human supervision.

 In summary, we make the following contributions: \begin{itemize}